petdance/bobby-tables/s/adodotnet.md

 * [return a single result](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-single-value-from-a-database)
 * [return a **data reader**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/retrieving-data-using-a-datareader), which allows reading a result set row by row in a forward-only direction

 There is a higher level of abstraction built into ADO.NET: using a [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider. [**Data adapters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter) are the bridge between the data source and a data set.
-The data adapter makes use of commands in two ways:
+Internally, the data adapter makes use of commands in two ways:

 1. When [filling the data set with data](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter), the commmand at the data adapter's [`SelectCommand`](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbdataadapter.selectcommand) property is used,
 2. When [synchronizing data changes between the data set and the data source](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/updating-data-sources-with-dataadapters), the commands at the [`InsertCommand`](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbdataadapter.insertcommand), [`UpdateCommand`](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbdataadapter.updatecommand), and [`DeleteCommand`](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbdataadapter.deletecommand) properties of the data adapter are used.